Adalimumab: Biosimilars

 From 2014, biosimilars were manufactured by several companies and sold at a lower price than before patent expiry.

 In 2014, Indian drugmaker Cadila Healthcare declared the launch of the first adalimumab biosimilar at a fifth of its US price.
 The generic was launched under the brand name Exemptia.
 In 2016, Indian drugmaker Torrent Pharmaceuticals launched its biosimilar for adalimumab, called Adfrar.
 It is the second generic biosimilar of adalimumab.

 In September 2016, the FDA approved Amgen's biosimilar adalimumab-atto, sold under the brand name Amjevita.

 In August 2017, the FDA approved German pharmaceutical company Boehringer Ingelheim's biosimilar, Cyltezo.

 In 2017, the biosimilars Amgevita, Solymbic, Imraldi, and Cyltezo were approved for use in the European Union.

 In 2018, the biosimilars Halimatoz, Hefiya, Hyrimoz, and Hulio were approved for use in the European Union.

-Adalimumab biosimilars became available in the European Union in 2018, allowing the National Health Service to make record-breaking cost-savings, as this is the single most expensive drug used in NHS hospitals, costing more than £400 million a year for about 46,000 patients.
+From 2018, Adalimumab biosimilars became available in the European Union, allowing the National Health Service to make record-breaking cost-savings, as this is the single most expensive drug used in NHS hospitals, costing more than £400 million a year for about 46,000 patients.

 In October 2018, adalimumab-adaz (Hyrimoz) was approved for use in the United States.

 In April 2019, Idacio and Kromeya were approved for use in the European Union.

 In July 2019, adalimumab-bwwd (Hadlima), produced by Samsung Bioepsis, was approved for use in the US.
-However, it will not be available until at least June 2023, after the availability of Amgen's offering as a result of a negotiated intellectual property settlement with AbbVie.

-In November 2019, adalimumab-afzb (Abrilada) was approved for use in the United States.
-It is the 25th biosimilar to be approved by the FDA.
+In November 2019, adalimumab-afzb (Abrilada) was approved in the United States.
+It is the 25th biosimilar approved by the FDA.

 In February 2020, the biosimilar Amsparity was approved for use in the European Union.

 In June 2020, the biosimilar Idacio was approved for use in Australia.